doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-C url` : specifies a URL to a Neovim configuration git repository

-`-N` : 'nvimdir' specifies the folder name to use for the config given by -C
+`-N nvimdir` : specifies the folder name to use for the config given by -C

 `-U` : indicates update an existing configuration